fullstaq-ruby/server-edition/README.md

 ### Capistrano integration

 If you use Capistrano to deploy your app, then you should use the [capistrano-rbenv](https://github.com/capistrano/rbenv) plugin.
+In order to work with our slightly modified version of Rbenv, you need to make the following changes in you deploy/config.rb

-In your deploy/config.rb make sure you set `rbenv_ruby` to the Ruby version to you want, possibly with a [variant suffix](#about-variants).
-Examples:
+First, make sure you set `rbenv_ruby` to the Ruby version to you want, possibly with a [variant suffix](#about-variants).
+You also have to tell the plugin to look for the ruby versions in a different folder and tweak a little bit the `rbenv_prefix` setting:

 ~~~ruby
 # Use Ruby 2.6 (latest tiny version), normal variant